asvonavnsnvononaon/ITMT-Issta/README.md

     <img src="https://github.com/asvonavnsnvononaon/ITMT-Issta/blob/main/Paper_images/8.gif" width="30%">
 </div>
 <br>
-Since EXP_2.py needs to process the dataset, we will describe in detail how to compose the dataset below.
+Since EXP_2.py needs to process the dataset, we will describe in detail how to compose the dataset below.<br>
+This project is based on two well-known autonomous driving datasets: A2D2 and Udacity.
+To process the data, you first need to download these datasets:<br>

+Udacity: <a href='https://github.com/udacity/self-driving-car?tab=readme-ov-file' target='_blank'>Self-Driving Car</a><br>
+Notice: Due to privacy and data usage restrictions, we cannot provide direct download links for the Udacity dataset.
+Please obtain it through official channels.<br>
+A2D2: <a href='https://www.a2d2.audi/a2d2/en.html' target='_blank'>A2D2</a><br>

+For the Udacity dataset, we use HMB1, HMB2, HMB4, and HMB6 as training and validation sets, while HMB5 serves as the test set.
+For the A2D2 dataset, we combine data from Gaimersheim, Ingolstadt, and Munich regions, which are then proportionally split into training, validation, and test sets.<br>

 Coming soon.